Open Houses: Saturdays April 28th and May 17th 11-1pm

 Wednesday

 Black Light Party!
-Wear some white and we’ll watch it glow and make a colory changing potion.
+Wear some white and we’ll watch it glow and make a color changing potion.
 We’ll also make fairy gardens and gnome homes with glowing rocks to light up your gardens at night!

 Thursday: We’ll make a kaleidoscope and a color wheel and watch how colors reflect and shine in the changing light.